Inclusion Body Myositis – Clinical Trials

 Inclusion Body Myositis Clinical Trials of Current Interest

-Rapamycin is an established, FDA-approved drug that has been used for many years to prevent kidney transplant rejection.
-A Phase IIb clinical trial of rapamycin in inclusion body myositis has been completed in France, and results were reported in November, 2017.
-Based on the primary endpoint, changes in quadriceps muscle strength, the drug failed to show efficacy.
-However, encouraging results were obtained from several secondary endpoints, such as the distance walked in 6 minutes, composite muscle strength and function, tests of breathing, and muscle changes seen on MRI scans.
+Sirolimus, also known as rapamycin, is an established, FDA-approved drug that has been used for many years to prevent kidney transplant rejection.
+A Phase IIb clinical trial of sirolimus in inclusion body myositis was completed in France, and results were reported in 2017.
 The results were promising enough to spur interest in further study.
+A Phase III trial is now underway in Australia and the United States.

 Support IBM Research